-- SG and the MWC asked for an obligation to be placed on the curator to periodically review the need for his/her appointment to continue.
-They suggest that the test for this should be whether the defender has capacity to instruct representation, regardless of whether or not the defender has a mental disorder. - Paragraph 18 of Paper 4.3B suggests that the review could perhaps take place every three months.
-The draft instrument does not suggest a frequency, on the basis that it might be better for the curator to have some discretion the particular nature of the defender's mental disorder might dictate how frequently capacity should be considered.
-We propose the wording 'At such intervals as the curator ad litem considers reasonable having regard to the nature of the defender's mental disorder'.
-It is hoped that the draft rule would be sufficiently flexible but robust, by obliging the curator to (i) determine what frequency would be reasonable; and (ii) give thought accordingly to whether there appears to have been any change in the defender's capacity. - The draft instrument proposes to insert new paragraphs (8A) to (8C) into the applicable rules.
+21. SG and the MWC asked for an obligation to be placed on the curator to periodically review the need for his/her appointment to continue.
+They suggest that the test for this should be whether the defender has capacity to instruct representation, regardless of whether or not the defender has a mental disorder.

+- 22. Paragraph 18 of Paper 7.2B suggests that the review could perhaps take place every three months.
+The Committee agreed that the draft instrument should not suggest a frequency, on the basis that it might be better for the curator to have some discretion the particular nature of the defender's mental disorder might dictate how frequently capacity should be considered.
+It is hoped that the draft rule would be sufficiently flexible but robust, by obliging the curator to (i) determine what frequency would be reasonable; and (ii) give thought accordingly to whether there appears to have been any change in the defender's capacity. - 23.
+The draft instrument proposes to insert new paragraphs (8A) to (8C) into the applicable rules.
 In paragraph (8A), it is suggested that if it appears to the curator that the defender may no longer be incapable, the curator should by motion seek the permission of the sheriff/court to obtain an opinion on the matter from a medical practitioner.
-This is suggested primarily to keep things under the court's control, and prevent what is hopefully an unlikely situation where a curator instructs numerous expensive opinions that the pursuer will ultimately have to pay for. - Paragraph (8C) proposes that where the medical opinion concludes that the defender is not incapable, the curator must seek discharge from appointment.
-We note that annotation 49.17.5 RCS states that 'the curator should seek his discharge by minute: Walls v Walls 1953 SLT 269'. - Members are invited to comment on the proposals for keeping the defender's capacity under review, and to suggest any amendments that they consider desirable.
+This is suggested primarily to keep things under the court's control, and prevent what is hopefully an unlikely situation where a curator instructs numerous expensive opinions that the pursuer will ultimately have to pay for. - 24.
+Paragraph (8C) proposes that where the medical opinion concludes that the defender is not incapable, the curator must seek discharge from appointment.
+The Council may wish to note that annotation 49.17.5 RCS states that 'the curator should seek his discharge by minute: Walls v Walls 1953 SLT 269'.

-(vii) Changes to simplified divorce forms
+Changes to simplified divorce forms

-• In line with the suggestion in Paper 4.3B, the draft instrument proposes to amend all simplified divorce forms so that the wording is consistent.
+25. In line with the suggestion in Paper 7.2B, the draft instrument proposes to amend all simplified divorce forms so that the wording is consistent.
 As requested, the question about mental disorder in the forms has been reframed to ask 'As far as you are aware', does the defender have any mental disorder.
 It is also proposed that the question in the Court of Session forms be amended to refer to 'mental disorder' rather than 'mental disability', and to ask only about mental disorder rather than capacity to manage affairs.
 This reflects the views expressed by the MWC that it would be sensible for mental disorder to remain the 'gateway' to the appointment of a curator.

-(viii) Difference in applicability of rules
+Difference in applicability of rules

-- As Paper 4.3B highlights (third bullet point of paragraph 11), the Sheriff Court Rules on the appointment of curators apply to family and civil partnership actions, while rule 49.17 RCS applies only to an 'action of divorce, dissolution or separation'.
-The Sheriff Court Rules are therefore potentially wider in application.
-For example, while a family action relating only to a section 11 order would be caught by the Sheriff Court Rules on curators, rule 49.17 RCS would not apply in such a case. - Members are asked to consider if they are aware of any practical reasons for such a distinction, or if they are of the view that the two sets of rules should be aligned.
+26. As Paper 7.2B highlights (third bullet point of paragraph 11), the Ordinary Cause Rules on the appointment of curators apply to family and civil partnership actions, while rule 49.17 RCS applies only to an 'action of divorce, dissolution or separation'.
+The Ordinary Cause Rules are therefore potentially wider in application.
+For example, while a family action relating only to a section 11 order

+- would be caught by the Sheriff Court Rules on curators, rule 49.17 RCS would not apply in such a case. - 27.
+The Committee agreed that the Rules of the Court of Session should be amended to widen the scope for appointment of curators to encompass family and civil partnership actions and not be restricted to actions of divorce, dissolution or separation.